How to use data parallel mode

 • Use torch.distributed.get_rank() to get a unique identifier for each process in the MPI process group to create unique filenames or paths for each replica.

-• Synchronization between replicas (beyond the automatic gradient sync carried out by SambaFlow) is available via torch.distributed.barrier().
+• Use torch.distributed.barrier() for synchronization between replicas (beyond the automatic gradient sync carried out by SambaFlow).

-• Parameters that are common to all replicas can be passed via the command line (see Run a data parallel application), a common file, or broadcast via torch.distributed.broadcast().
+• Specify parameters that are common to all replicas can on the command line (see Run a data parallel application), a common file, or broadcast via torch.distributed.broadcast().

 • An application can use any torch.distributed call with the exception of torch.distributed.init_process_group().
 SambaFlow calls torch.distributed.init_process_group() automatically when you pass in the --data-parallel flag.